box/box-typescript-sdk-gen/docs/metadataTemplates.md

 ### Arguments

 - scope `DeleteMetadataTemplateSchemaScopeArg`
-  - The scope of the metadata template
+  - The scope of the metadata template Example: "global"
-  - Used as `scope` in path `path` of the API call
 - templateKey `string`
-  - The name of the metadata template
+  - The name of the metadata template Example: "properties"
-  - Used as `template_key` in path `path` of the API call
 - headers `DeleteMetadataTemplateSchemaHeadersArg`
-  - Used as headers for the API call
+  - Headers of deleteMetadataTemplateSchema method

 ### Returns